jagcha/scan-change/README.md

 ## Limitations and Scope

 The program `scanme.R` was implemented in base R to provide a clear and fundamental example of sliding-window analysis.
 The core function, `scanme()`, is computationally intensive and can be slow on large datasets.
-Performance could be improved through code optimization or alternative implementations.
+Performance could be ioptimized.

 This repository offers a reproducible, real-world example of how sliding windows can be used to detect time-dependent events in high-frequency behavioral data.